Gold Coast Model Railway Club Inc.

 Picture

-Train passing remains of Molendinar station 1964.
+A train passing the remains of Molendinar station in 1964.
 Molendinar station was originally called Benowa.
-Present day location close to Ashmore Metal recyclers on Harper street

 Nerang